 A predominant metaphor in the Old Testament is that of God as the Husband or Father of Israel and Israel as bride or daughter.
 In the NT, this analogy is transferred to that between Christ (as Husband) and the Church (as Bride).

 At the same time, the wisdom literature of the OT regularly uses a feminine personification to describe the attribute of God’s wisdom (sophia).
 Significantly, in the NT, this originally feminine language is regularly referred to Christ.
 HE (not she) is the Divine Wisdom.

 3) Divine transcendence: One of the crucial differences between religions of transcendence (like Judaism and Christianity) and religions of immanence (Hinduism) is the metaphors they use to articulate the relation between Deity and creation.
 Religions of transcendence tend to use metaphors of height (God is in “heaven”) and masculine language to characterize divinity (God as Father).
 Religions of immanence use metaphors of embodiment (the world as God’s body) and feminine imagery (mother goddess).
 This is not consistent across the board, however.
 Scripture speaks of the Spirit as brooding over the waters, and indwelling the church.
-Hinduism has male gods like Brahmin who transcend created reality.
+Hinduism has male gods like Brahma who do not transcend created reality.

 4) Monotheism: that God is One is a crucial distinctive of Biblical faith.
 The masculine imagery of God (particularly in the OT) does not make the point that God is male (he is never described below the waist), but that God has no partners (there is only one God, and the God of the Bible has no consorts) and God is distinct from creation (the earth is not God’s body).